true-perfect-code

 Label string? null Gets or sets the label text for the input field.

 Value TValue? null The value of the input.
-This parameter is used for two-way binding with @bind-Value.
+Supports two-way binding using @bind-Value.

-ShowDevelopmentErrors bool true If true, configuration error messages will be displayed on the UI in development mode.
-Set to false to suppress them globally or per instance.
+ShowDevelopmentErrors bool true If true, internal configuration errors are displayed in development mode.

 Events

-OnFocus EventCallback<FocusEventArgs> - An EventCallback that is invoked when the input field gains focus.
+OnFocus EventCallback<FocusEventArgs> - Raised when the input gains focus.

-OnBlur EventCallback<FocusEventArgs> - An EventCallback that is invoked when the input field loses focus.
+OnBlur EventCallback<FocusEventArgs> - Raised when the input loses focus.

-OnChange EventCallback<ChangeEventArgs> - An EventCallback that is invoked when the input element's value is committed (e.g., on blur or Enter key).
+OnChange EventCallback<ChangeEventArgs> - Raised when the input value is committed (blur, Enter key).

-OnKeyDown EventCallback<KeyboardEventArgs> - An EventCallback that is invoked when the key is pressed while the input has focus.
+OnKeyDown EventCallback<KeyboardEventArgs> - Raised when a key is pressed while the input has focus.

 An unhandled error has occurred.
 Reload 🗙